Choosing your Pre-sessional course

 You need to have an offer for your degree programme before you apply for PSE.
 Which course you apply for depends on the English language requirement for your degree programme.
 How you apply depends on whether you have a conditional or unconditional offer for your degree programme.
-This information is included in your offer letter.

 English language requirement

 Your offer letter tells you the English language requirements for your degree programme.
 Alternatively, you can check the English language requirements on individual degree programme pages.

 |Current IELTS score or equivalent in accepted test||Recommended course||Dates||Cost||Apply|

 |No more than 0.5 of a band below required IELTS (or equivalent test) scores (overall and elements)||5 week Pre-sessional English (online) Programme||12 August 2021||£2,300||email The Pre-sessional Team|